Toucaan/toucaan.docs/docs/getting-started.md

 :::

 :::caution
-This is an early version of Toucaan (< 1.0.0).
-Our documentation and tooling is in the state of flux and you're likely to encounter a few breaking changes in the next few weeks.
+This is the first stable version of Toucaan (0.0.9).
+Our documentation and tooling is _still_ in the state of flux and you're likely to encounter a few breaking changes in the next few weeks.
 :::